Poincar\'e duality, Hilbert complexes and geometric applications: Geometric Applications

-\begin{proof} By Poincar\'e duality between de Rham cohomology and compactly supported de Rham cohomology on an open and oriented manifold we know that it sufficient to show that for each closed and compactly supported $n-i-$form $\phi$ to get that $\omega$ is an exact $i-$form in the smooth de Rham complex.
-Now, by proposition \ref{gigino}, we know that there exists a sequence of smooth $i-$forms $\{\omega_{j}\}_{j\in \mathbb{N}}$ such that $d_{i}\omega_{j}\rightarrow \omega$ in $L^{2}\Omega^{i+1}(M,g).$ Then: So the proposition is proved. \end{proof}
+\begin{proof} By Poincar\'e duality between de Rham cohomology and compactly supported de Rham cohomology on an open and oriented manifold we know that it sufficient to show that for each closed and compactly supported $n-i-1$form $\phi$ to get that $\omega$ is an exact $i+1-$form in the smooth de Rham complex.
+Now, by Proposition \ref{gigino}, we know that there exists a sequence of smooth $i-$forms $\{\eta_{j}\}_{j\in \mathbb{N}}$ such that $d_{i}\eta_{j}\rightarrow \omega$ in $L^{2}\Omega^{i+1}(M,g).$ Then: by Stokes Theorem. \end{proof}